tiprankstipranks

 Our operating results are unpredictable and may vary significantly from quarter to quarter and annually, and may differ significantly from our expectations.

 Our operating results are affected by a wide variety of factors that could materially and adversely affect revenue and profitability or lead to significant variability in our operating results.
 These factors include the varying cyclicality of the financial card and electronic payment industries, limited visibility into our customers' anticipated purchasing needs, labor and supply challenges, capital requirements, Payment Card Brands standards and requirements, competition, new product developments, technological changes and other factors.
-Furthermore, in periods of industry overcapacity or when our customers encounter difficulties in their end-markets, orders are more exposed to cancellations, reductions, price reductions or postponements, or changes in customer inventory management practices which in turn reduce our management's ability to forecast the next quarter or full-year production levels, net sales, profits and cash flows.
-For these reasons, our net sales and operating results and cash flows may differ materially from our expectations as visibility is reduced.
+Furthermore, in periods of industry overcapacity or when our customers encounter difficulties, orders are more exposed to cancellations, reductions, price reductions or postponements, or changes in customer inventory management practices which in turn reduce our ability to forecast the next quarter or full-year production levels, net sales, profits and cash flows.
+For these reasons, our net sales and operating results and cash flows may differ materially from our expectations.
 This may have a material adverse effect on our business, financial condition and results of operations.

 Debt & Financing - Risk 1